 This presentation will look at actual field applications of new nozzles to improve the performance of existing irrigation systems.
 In addition, the session will cover the most effective way to use the innovative nozzles to improve distribution uniformity.
-This seminar qualifies for one New Jersey CEC/WC.
+This seminar qualifies for 1 New Jersey CEC/WC.

 Graywater Irrigation (2013)

 Graywater is an alternate source of water that can be used for irrigation, but it has specific code requirements for how the irrigation system is designed and installed.
 Also, the seminar will discuss water quality issues that must be dealt with and what considerations should be included when selecting equipment to harvest, store and distribute the water to the landscape.
-This seminar qualifies for one New Jersey CEC/WC.
+This seminar qualifies for 1 New Jersey CEC/WC.

 Measuring Landscape Water Use (2016)